-...the development of up to 1,500 dwellings (Use Class C3), 60-bed care home (Use Class C2), up to 9,000 sqm of employment floorspace (Use Classes B1), local centre of up to 2,350 sqm including up to 900 sqm retail / commercial (Use Classes A1-A5) and 1,450 sqm community / leisure floorspace (Use Classes D1-D2), land for a two-form entry primary school (Use Class D1), public open space, allotments, new sports pitches and associated facilities, drainage, parking and associated access, infrastructure, landscape, ancillary and site preparation works, including demolition of existing buildings and part removal of existing runway hardstanding"
+"the development of up to 1,500 dwellings (Use Class C3), 60-bed care home (Use Class C2), up to 9,000 sqm of employment floorspace (Use Classes B1), local centre of up to 2,350 sqm including up to 900 sqm retail / commercial (Use Classes A1-A5) and 1,450 sqm community / leisure floorspace (Use Classes D1-D2), land for a two-form entry primary school (Use Class D1), public open space, allotments, new sports pitches and associated facilities, drainage, parking and associated access, infrastructure, landscape, ancillary and site preparation works, including demolition of existing buildings and part removal of existing runway hardstanding"

 - 1.3.
 The development will be brought forward via a number of reserved matters applications.
-This Transport Technical Note (TTN) considers the Reserved Matter 1 (North) application, which consists of:
+This Transport Technical Note (TTN) covers the Reserved Matter 4 (South) application, which consists of

-Approval of Reserved Matters pursuant to condition 1 (Reserved Matters Details) following outline consent F/4/20/OUT for phase RM1 (North), for the erection of 340 no. residential dwellings plus associated roads, infrastructure, parking, landscaping, open space & play areas, and associated works.
+Approval of reserved matters (layout, scale, appearance and landscaping) following outline consent F/4/20/OUT for phase RM4 (South), for the erection of 357 no. residential dwellings plus associated roads, infrastructure, parking, landscaping, open space & play areas, and associated works.

 - 1.4.
-The location of the site within the context of the wider development is shown on Ardent Drawing 2205571-D061, and the proposed site layout for RM1 (North) is included at Appendix A. - 1.5.
+This TTN outlines the proposed highways plans, including access, parking, tracking and visibility splays and the bus routing for the proposed development. - 1.5.
+The site location, in the context of the wider development, is shown on Ardent Drawing 2205571-062 and the proposed site layout is shown on the plan provided at Appendix A. - 1.6.
 The Local Planning Authority (LPA) is Arun District Council (ADC) and the Local Highways Authority is West Sussex County Council (WSCC).